Behind the Build

 • Heavier than equivalent open-back designs

-Construction: The back panel is either completely open or partially open, allowing sound to emanate from both front and rear.
+The back panel is either completely open or partially open, allowing sound to emanate from both front and rear.

-Sound Characteristics:
+Sound characteristics

-• Airy, spacious tone: The open design creates a more three-dimensional sound
+• Airy, spacious tone: the open design creates a more three-dimensional sound

 • Spacious, three-dimensional tone